-There are lots of places to eat and drink within a short walk or drive of ‘Sunflowers’.
-Here are a few of our favourites, with contact details and personal observations.
+There are lots of great places to eat and drink within a short walk or drive of ‘Sunflowers’.
+Here are a few of our personally curated favourites, with contact details and observations.
 Those which are dog friendly are marked *.

 The Ugly Duckling *, Swan’s Yard, Shaftesbury

 Our favourite place for a coffee when in Shaftesbury.
 Very friendly staff.
 Cakes, sandwiches, ice creams etc as well as light meals.
 Daytime only.
 Very child friendly – they provide duckling pictures to colour in and crayons upon request.
 Outside covered seating area where dogs are welcome; water bowls provided.